BitcoinUnlimited/BitcoinUnlimited/doc/build-openbsd.md

 ## Building Bitcoin Unlimited

-As your normal, non root go through the relevant steps below
+As your normal (non root) user, go through the steps below

 ### Fetch the code